Panasonic GH5s vs Pentax K-1

 Arguments in favor of the Pentax K-1:

 - More detail: Has more megapixels (36.2 vs 9.9MP), which boosts linear resolution by 94%.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.